alexmitrani/Repeatr/README.md

 Song performance intensity = number of times a song was played / number of times it was available as an option.

-A song was considered available in the repertoire from the first time it is performed (in this data).
+A song was considered available in the repertoire from the first time it was performed (in this data).

 A song was considered available during a gig if it was available in the repertoire and if it had not already been played during that gig.